INTRODUCING RICHARD KEITH STEINER WOODBLOCK PRINTMAKER Chinshi Yu-shih, art critic

 This is a very brief introduction.
 As he always says, to understand him, one need only look at his prints; a true artist creates only self-portraits, regardless of what the subject matter seems to be.
 As the artist's moods change, so does the output of his or her hands.
 A careful study of Richard's prints will reveal what he is thinking and feeling as well as the trajectory of his oeuvre so far.

-Brief History for Richard Keith Steiner Woodblock Printmaker
+Richard Keith Steiner

-A member of Japan Print Society.
+He is a member of Japan Print Society.

 RESUME